 Every fall and winter, I make this butternut squash mac and cheese at least several times.
 It is a celebration of my favorite winter squash.
 Besides, I love adding vegetables to my dinners in any way that I can.
 The combination of squash, carbs, and melty cheese genuinely comforts my soul.

-I made a number of changes to the original recipe, including cutting the amount of cheese in half, using gluten-free pasta, and adding a butternut squash puree to the dish.
-The butternut squash puree move was inspired by my friend Sabrina and her baked mac with carrot.
+This baked mac and cheese was inspired by the Three-Cheese Baked Mac from Better Homes & Gardens.
+I made a number of changes to the original recipe.
+First, I cut the amount of cheese in half and used gluten-free pasta.
+Additionally, I added butternut squash puree to mac and cheese.
+Inspired by my friend Sabrina’s baked mac with carrot, I decided to add butternut squash puree to this mac and cheese.
 The idea of adding a bit of sweetness to a mac and cheese dish sounded so intriguing, I had to try it for myself.
 Friends, butternut squash in mac and cheese tastes PHENOMENAL.

 - Substitutions: This recipe works well with pumpkin puree!